csesoc/comp1511-revision-t1-2022/5-caketransport/readme.md

 ## Explanation 1

 It is possible for the first cake to slide up and the second to slide down, however it is not possible for the first cake to slide down and the second to slide up.
-There the correct output is `Collision!`
+Therefore the correct output is `Collision!`